yuichielectric-enterprise/reading-times-to-azure/README.md

 mvn site
 open target/site/index.html
 ```
+## Using IntelliJ
+You can use IntelliJ as Java IDE, but it is optional.
+Editing files is no different from doing any other demo.
+It can be useful to show the Git and GitHub integration.
-## Import project in IntelliJ
+### Import project in IntelliJ
 To use IntelliJ import the Java project:
-- File>New>Project from Existing Sources...
+- Choose File>New>Project from Existing Sources...
 - Select the project on the file system and click OK
 - Select `import project from external model`, select `maven` and click Next
 - Follow the steps and accepts defaults and click Finish to import the project
+### Creating a new branch
+- Choose VCS>Git>Branches...
+- Click the plus to create a new branch
+- Provide a branch name for example `add-julian-barnes-book`
+- Click OK
+### To commit an push changes
+- Choose VCS>Git>Commit File...
+- Provide a commit message
+- Click Commit to just commit or Commit and Push... to push the changes to GitHub
+- Click OK to push the changes to GitHub

 ## Demonstration flow summary
 The basic flow can be as follows: